pri358/women-health-360/README.md

  Some Challenges and future add-ons:
  1. For gender verification, some steps can be applied like using a 3rd party government authentication and  real-time verification using image processing
  2. For monitoring health data, data from other health apps can be leveraged.
+ 3. In the discussion forum, permission will be required to reveal the identity of the user.
+If denied, anonymity will be maintained.
+ 4. While detecting anomalities in the health data, data from similar users (similar age, weight and height) can be used.
+ 5. To increase privacy of the app, two-factor authentication can be used.

 **Please Note that this is a function prototype and all of the features aren't yet implemented.**

-To run the app, please run the file **run.py** Dummy-data is used in the database.
+To run the app, please run the file **run.py**

+Dummy-data is used in the database.

 Login credentials: email - test@gmail.com password - test